 - Provides a normative guide for scriptural discipline.

-- Offers a basis for engaging in partnership in mission or networking with other Christian groups.
+- Lays a foundation for our networks and mission partnerships with other Christian groups.

 Frequently Asked Questions on the Confession of Faith

 1. Why do we choose a Confession of Faith approach rather than a doctrinal statement of belief?

 The Confession of Faith is more than a doctrinal statement of belief in that it represents the shared convictions of a community expressed as a lived theology, which defines our common identity.
 The confession is not simply a set of doctrinal beliefs to which we give assent.
 Rather, it is our core convictions—our commitments—that we seek to live out in our lives, our service, and our witness.
 This is important because our convictions reflect what we believe, how we live, and what we teach.